-Where the trip involves an overnight stay, volunteers must have an appropriate current DBS (or equiv.) check and one nominated ART person with basic training will be responsible for Safeguarding.
+Where the trip involves an overnight stay, volunteers must have an appropriate current DBS (or equivalent) check and one nominated ART person with basic training will be responsible for safeguarding.

 Centres providing activities for children should be asked to provide evidence that their staff have been checked.